Literary Techniques: Metaphor

 4. Metaphor Examples

 Metaphors are an important and effective means of representing ideas in a text.
-While metaphors are common, they are difficult to develop and carry a lot of meaning.
-Metaphors are useful techniques to discuss in essays where you analyse texts.
-Metaphors are widespread in society – really powerful metaphors become so widespread in usage that fall into popular idiom (day-to-day speech).
+While common, they are difficult to develop and carry a lot of meaning.
+That’s why they are hard to discuss in essays where you analyse texts.
+Metaphors are widespread in society – some even fall into popular idiom (day-to-day speech).

 A metaphor is a literary technique where one thing is compared to another by stating they share the same qualities.